 You use too many apps with GEO-locators

 When you’re trying to get from point A to point B and you have no idea where you are (been there, got lost here), using your smartphone GPS might be essential.
 But several apps—from Tinder and Yelp to Facebook and countless others—could be draining your battery because you’ve enabled “location finding” without knowing.
 Just like you cut down your push notifications, do the same with your “location enabled” apps under “Settings.”
 This will cause those apps to only locate you when you’re using them, according to Brice, which will be a big change in your battery usage.
 If you must use your GPS, be prepared.
 “Bring a backup power source or use your car charger to keep your phone charged, such as when you’re using the mapping app for driving directions.
 Or when driving, download ahead of time to use the map offline,” McRichie says.
-Here’s what the GPS and other convenience apps are doing to your brain.

 It’s too hot or too cold where you are